GermanBrainRot/Project-Galileo/README.md

 10. We must obey the law to the letter, as any judge will tell us.
 The law is the basis on which most of us are able to solve problems to begin with - they give us predictability.
 Committing crime will not bring us change, it will only get us in trouble - which we then deserve.

-    This does *not* mean, however, that we need approval of the authorities to use and develop our own collective competence to deal with adversity and solve our problems.
+    This does *not* mean, however, that we need approval from the authorities to use and develop our own collective competence to deal with adversity and solve our problems.

-    One thing that comes to mind is that the people could conspire in large numbers to attend court sessions and keep an eye on whether justice is indeed spoken in the name of the people, and if not, record and share this and collectively do everything that is legally possible to revise unjust rulings.

-    In fact, if we think someone is complicit in actual criminal activity, why not try to bait them into a conversation with witnesses?
-They might happen to say something incriminating.
-A lot of social crime happens because people are just never held legally accountable.
-They hide in their echo chamber, thinking that crime is just normal.

-    I hope you are aware that some bourgeois constitutions give the people a right to revolt when the rule of law has effectively been abolished; now, one *should* wonder how a people would *establish* that this right is now applicable when the full abolition of the rule of law presupposes that the judges have been captured as well - this is what I am getting at here; and I sincerely hope that we find that the system is actually still working and we only had *a lot* of bad apples, since a revolution is not something that anyone who knows anything about history would *want* to live through.
+    I hope you are aware that some bourgeois constitutions give the people a right to revolt when the rule of law has effectively been abolished; now, one *should* wonder how a people would *establish* that this right is now applicable when the full abolition of the rule of law presupposes that the judges have been captured as well - this is what I am getting at here:

+    We need to find a way to reconstruct a shared public opinion that speaks with one voice rather than fractured echo chambers - and that voice must emerge through tough and honest discourse.
+I sincerely hope that in the process, we find that the system is actually still working and we only had *a lot* of bad apples, since a revolution is not something that anyone who knows anything about history would *want* to live through.
+Hence, the Chinese *curse*: "may you live in interesting times."

-    Adherents of Marxism-Leninism would *love* to get proven wrong on their prediction that a *legal* revolution will eventually run into a brick wall.
-Wouldn't it be great if the promise of a peaceful transition of power actually held true even when the material interests of the establishment are at stake? ✅
+    Adherents of Marxism-Leninism would love nothing more than to get proven wrong on their prediction that a *legal* revolution will eventually run into a brick wall.
+Wouldn't it be great if the promise of a peaceful democratic transition of power actually held true even when the material interests of the establishment are at stake? ✅

-11. We do not live in a system, we live in an evolving historic organism. ✅
+11. We do not live in a system, we live in an living and evolving historic organism. ✅

 12. Communism has made many mistakes in its history, even tragic ones that cost many lives.
 Do not think I am excusing any of it.
 That is, I will not excuse mistakes I recognize as *fact* rather than the interpretation of bad things happening under communism being left to popular imagination.

     The best way, though, to honor those who lost their lives as people like you and me tried to figure out how to run a society is to study the mistakes as carefully as possible, understand *exactly* where they came from and march *forward* to a world of people’s power, not backward to a world of corporate power.

-    So, I will defend Lenin, Stalin, Mao, the meritocratic Kim “dynasty” and [Lysenko](https://www.youtube.com/watch?v=VsT91tVMXe4) (longer [here](https://youtu.be/zeH5prPfq9w?si=HTwRJSNHdGU13QFn)) from criticism that I *know* to be based on prejudice and misinformation.
-I *will* procede from the assumption that they fought for the working class.
+    So, I *will* defend Lenin, Stalin, Mao, the meritocratic Kim “dynasty” and [Lysenko](https://www.youtube.com/watch?v=VsT91tVMXe4) (longer [here](https://youtu.be/zeH5prPfq9w?si=HTwRJSNHdGU13QFn)) from criticism that I *know* to be based on prejudice and misinformation.
+I *will* procede from the assumption that they fought for the working class, not their own power.
 And I *will* defend the historic achievements of actually existing socialism, and I recommend people to engage with the work of Grover Furr and Michael Parenti, as well as the work of the American Communist Party.
 But do not think that I don’t have questions and criticisms of my own.

     Notice something interesting though.
 When it comes to fascism, polite liberal society will (rightfully!) disagree with it - but it is quite normal to be told in private conversations that you *should* read Mein Kampf just to see what a sick and evil man Hitler was.

     Ok, good!
 I value this truth-seeking attitude.
 Always allow for the possibility of being wrong, this forces us to investigate and find out for ourselves - and I *do* think that the correct conclusion here is that Hitler and Mussolini were genuinely evil.

     But how come we apply this truth seeking attitude only to fascists?
 I have *never* been told by polite society to read a lot of the main works of communism.
 One *could* say that there *is* some social encouragement in some parts of society to read the [Manifesto of the Communist Party](https://www.marxists.org/admin/books/manifesto/Manifesto.pdf) or [Capital](https://www.marxists.org/archive/marx/works/1867-c1/).
 But those are *just* Marx, not all the other guys.
-Also, the Manifesto is not exactly a scientific work and just states results rather than showing how they were derived; and capital can be totally misread when you don't have a firm grasp on the underlying philosophy.
+Also, the Manifesto is not exactly a scientific work and just states results rather than showing how they were derived; and capital can be totally misread in a metaphysical way when you don't have a firm grasp on the underlying philosophy.

     Here's a question for you: *do you even know the titles* of some major works of the communist tradition?
 No?
 How come?
-Is it possible that contrary to Mein Kampf which makes Hitler look even worse, the main texts written by communists may *humanize* them - and that's why they're a social taboo?
+Is it possible that contrary to Mein Kampf which makes Hitler look even worse, the main texts written by communists may *humanize* them - and *that is why* they're a social taboo?

     Well, go and check for yourselves!